 One essential component of the Langstroth beehive is the hive body.

 Hive bodies or boxes are made of durable wood (commonly pine and cedar wood) and rectangular in shape.
 These rectangular boxes usually measure 19 inches in length, 16 inches in width, and with a depth of 9 ⅝ inches, and are designed to accommodate 8 or 10 frames, depending on the size of the box.

 The hive boxes are designed to be stackable on top of each other, creating the hive’s structure.
 The number of boxes depends on the size of the colony, as well as the goals of the beekeeper.

 These boxes are also interchangeable, making it easier for beekeepers to inspect and manage the hive.
 By interchanging and moving the hive one after the other, beekeepers are able to monitor the bees’ health with lesser disturbance to the colony.

 Ultimately, the hive boxes protect the bees from predators such as mice and ants.
-It also provides shelter from environmental elements that can cause stress to the bees and regulate the temperature and humidity inside the hive for successful honey production.
+It also provides shelter from environmental elements that can cause stress to the bees and regulates the temperature and humidity inside the hive for successful honey production.